bouwe77/temba/readme.md

 ## Temba?

-The name Temba comes from the Star Trek - The Next Episode called "Darmok".
+The name Temba comes from the Star Trek - The Next Generation episode called "Darmok".
 In the Tamarian language Temba means something like _"gift"_.
 This is my gift to you... 🧔🏻 💖

 ## Which problem does Temba solve?